CommitToTheBit/committothebit.github.io/_posts/2024-12-30-motives-and-means.md

 <!-- FIXME: Write clue in handwriting? -->
 Another scenario, suppose we received the clue *Character #1 is either called Adeline, or is a Byron*.
-A player might read that and decide to come back to it once they've eliminated either Adeline or Byron as an option, but what about the solver?
+A player might read that and decide to come back to it once they've eliminated either Adeline or Byron as an option, but what about the computer?
 It makes sense to extend to a 3D grid $[character, forename, surname]$

+## Deductions

+I'll get more into the code side of this in the next post.

 ## Limitations